If you ask a Librarian to show you the section with the Upanishads and Sūtras, the nice lady is likely to point you to the shelves marked ‘Religion’.

 But these compilations are documents of Inquiry characterized by Trial and Error, not claim and faith.
 It is in this very evolution, the error of experiment and application that Shūnyam takes form.
 They were the obsessions of the Learned.
 Your normal healthy farm-boy will find it all quite batty.

-The search for some Grounding Truth is Man’s first investigative journey.
-And the First Inquirers were the men and women of Religion [from the Latin-French Re-Ligaire: ‘To bind back’].
+The First Inquirers were the men and women of Religion [from the Latin-French Re-Ligaire: ‘To bind back’].
 We aren’t so smart to have newly awoken to it for the first time.

 The Rig Veda is solemn invocation meant for performance at formal sacrifice.
 The Upanishad is mystical poetry in which teachings can be gleamed.
 Sūtra is fiercely focused, if cryptic, teaching.
 And so on.
 They each yield very differently to interpretation and translation.